ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 tags: ["beaglebone", "docker", "realtime"]
 ---

-Not long ago, a project that involved a low latency app running on a Beaglebone Black (BBB)[^1] came up at work.
-The minimal latency requirement drove the decision to run the BBB with a `PREEMPT_RT`[^2] patched kernel.
+Not long ago, a project that involved a low latency app running on a [Beaglebone Black (BBB)][1] came up at work.
+The minimal latency requirement drove the decision to run the BBB with a [`PREEMPT_RT`][2] patched kernel.
 Luckily, Robert
-C. Nelson, one of the Beaglebone Black maintainers, maintains a set of scripts for building a kernel specifically for the BBB[^3].
+C. Nelson, one of the Beaglebone Black maintainers, maintains a set of scripts for building a kernel specifically for the BBB.
 Among the many kernel versions offered are variants that have had the `PREEMPT_RT` patches already applied!
 The goal is simple: flash the BBB with the latest console image rootfs and Linux kernel (RT patches included).

 ## Prepping the SD Card

-First things first, flash the latest BBB Debian image[^4] onto an SD card.
+First things first, flash the [latest][4] BBB Debian image onto an SD card.
 The latest Debian Console Image is the best choice unless there is a solid reason to use the much larger IoT image: